procedure1/AutoBS/README.md

 ## Installation

 - Install this mod by downloading `AutoBS.dll` from the Releases tab: https://github.com/procedure1/autobs/releases and placing it in the `Plugins/` directory of your modded Beat Saber installation.
-- COMING SOON: You can install this mod using BSManager or ModAssistant.
+- Requires `CustomJSONData` mod (via BSManager or ModAssistant)
-- Requires `CustomJSONData` mod (also via BSManager or ModAssistant)
+- COMING SOON: Install this mod using BSManager or ModAssistant.
 - Recommended: install Kylemc's `Mapping Extensions` mod if you want full wall customization.
 - Aeroluna's `Technicolor` mod is awesome with 360fyer